 Work started at some of the locations in April 2021 and all projects are expected to be completed by mid-2022.

-Ghinni Ghinni – work will involve resurfacing and improving road levels along an 11 kilometre stretch of the highway between Paddys Creek and Lansdowne River Bridge.
+Ghinni Ghinni – work involves resurfacing and improving road levels along an 10 kilometre stretch of the highway between Oxley Bend Road and Harrington Road.

-Work will also include installing rumble strips on both the northbound and southbound carriageways and installing sections of new safety barriers.
-Work is expected to start in late 2021.
+Work also includes installing rumble strips on both the northbound and southbound carriageways and installing sections of new safety barriers.
+For more information view the Ghinni Ghinni project notification (PDF, 408Kb).